paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 -   Note that requesting is not an implicit acknowledgement, and an explicit acknowledgement must be sent upon receipt.

-### Old Grid Protocol

--   Once the candidate is backed, produce a 'backed candidate packet' `(CommittedCandidateReceipt, Statements)`.
--   Members of a backing group produce an announcement of a fully-backed candidate (aka "full manifest") when they are finished.
-    -   `BackedCandidateManifest`
-    -   Manifests are sent along the grid topology to peers who have the relay-parent in their implicit view.
-    -   Only sent by 1st-hop nodes after downloading the backed candidate packet.
-        -   The grid topology is a 2-dimensional grid that provides either a 1 or 2-hop path from any originator to any recipient - 1st-hop nodes are those which share either a row or column with the originator, and 2nd-hop nodes are those which share a column or row with that 1st-hop node.
-        -   Note that for the purposes of statement distribution, we actually take the union of the routing paths from each validator in a group to the local node to determine the sending and receiving paths.
-    -   Ignored when received out-of-topology
--   On every local view change, members of the backing group rebroadcast the manifest for all candidates under every new relay-parent across the grid.
--   Nodes should send a `BackedCandidateAcknowledgement(CandidateHash,
-    StatementFilter)` notification to any peer which has sent a manifest, and the candidate has been acquired by other means.
--   Request/response for the candidate + votes.
-    -   Ignore if they are inconsistent with the manifest.
-    -   A malicious backing group is capable of producing an unbounded number of backed candidates.
-        -   We request the candidate only if the candidate has a hypothetical depth in any of our fragment trees, and:
-        -   the seconding validators have not seconded any other candidates at that depth in any of those fragment trees
--   All members of the group attempt to circulate all statements (in compact form) from the rest of the group on candidates that have already been backed.
-    -   They do this via the grid topology.
-    -   They add the statements to their backed candidate packet for future requestors, and also:
-        -   send the statement to any peer, which:
-            -   we advertised the backed candidate to (sent manifest), and:
-                -   has previously & successfully requested the backed candidate packet,
-                    or:
-                -   which has sent a `BackedCandidateAcknowledgement`
-    -   1st-hop nodes do the same thing

 ## Statement distribution messages

 ### Input